Read Transcript: Inside The Strangest Story Ever Sold

 Bigfoot!
 Kushtaka!
 And an alien!
 For generations, The Strangest Story Ever Told has delighted—and frightened—audiences.
 Today, we get to the truth and shed new light on one of Alaska’s most enduring myths.

-Few books are as beloved, cherished, and identified with southeast Alaska as The Strangest Story Ever Told.
+Few books are as beloved, cherished, and identified with southeast Alaska as The Strangest Story Ever Told (read online for free).
 For over half a century, readers have been delighted—and frightened—by the eerie, supernatural events described in this short story.

 While the name “Devil’s Thumb” evokes images of danger, mystery, and dark spirits, the name has nothing to do with the devil.
 In fact, the name “Devil’s Thumb” comes from a similar rock formation off the western coast of Greenland also called “Devil’s Thumb.”
 In this image, you can see Devil’s Thumb in Alaska on the left, and Devil’s Thumb in Greenland to the right.